 Best Colleges & Universities in Delaware

 If you are looking to make it big, you may have to look at the second smallest state to attend college.
 Don’t let its size fool you when it comes to searching for colleges or universities to attend.
 Its favorable incorporation laws make it easy to start a business there, so if you are thinking of starting a business after college, this is a great place to attend college.
 According to Delaware.gov (https://corp.delaware.gov/aboutagency/), 66% of Fortune 500 companies are incorporated in Delaware.

-Delaware’s salaries generally exceed the national average, and the state has rigorous assistance for financial aid and job services.
-Delaware also takes part in the National Sea Grant College Program, the National Space Grant College and Fellowship Program, and the NIFA land-grant program.
-These programs put dollars behind students who want to pursue the preservation of marine areas, the pursuit of outer space research, and the pursuit of studies in agriculture, science, military science and engineering.
-Though few colleges and universities call “the first state” their home because it is such a small state, these programs are a good reason to look at all the options in Delaware.
+Delaware’s salaries generally exceed the national average and the state has rigorous assistance for financial aid and job services.
+Delaware also participates in the National Sea Grant College Program, the National Space Grant College and Fellowship Program, and the NIFA land-grant program.
+These programs put dollars behind students who want to pursue preservation of marine areas, outer space research, or studies in agriculture, science, military science, and engineering.
+Though not many colleges and universities call the “diamond state” their home because it is such a small state, these programs are another reason to look at all the collegiate options in Delaware.

 The Academic Common Market is another great program available in Delaware.
 It allows residents of 14 other states to pay in-state tuition in Delaware’s institutions of higher learning.
-See http://home.sreb.org/acm/participating/institutionstates.aspx to learn if you qualify to take part in the benefits of the program.
+See http://home.sreb.org/acm/participating/institutionstates.aspx to learn if you qualify to participate in the benefits of the program.

-With such great programs available to help students in their academic pursuits, Delaware may be the place for you.
+With such great programs and business opportunities available to help students in their academic and entrepreneurial pursuits, Delaware may be the place for you.
 They say great things come in small packages and that is true for the higher institutions of learning in “the first state” of Delaware.

 Colleges in Delaware Fast Facts

 - Fall enrollment (2018) = 60,700